theKashey/ts-referent/README.md

   - other kinds of the **same package** can still access it by specifying `references` at own kind configuration
   - to reference _hidden_ directory from workspace one can use `relationMapper` at own kind configuration.
 Do that on your own risk
+  - kind will not be created if if directory does not exists
 - global: `isolatedMode` at the root `tsconfig.referent.js` flag will activate package isolation mode
   - every package will produce two configs - `tsconfig.json` for the IDE and `tsconfig.public.json` for external references
-  - `internal` per kind configuration proretly will remove kind from the `public` interface, thus separating private sources(tests) with the "real" ones(source)
+  - `internal` per kind configuration property will remove kind from the `public` interface, thus separating private sources(tests) with the "real" ones(source)
+    - there is no way to _reference_ internal kind from the workspace, only `isolatedInDirectory` one

 ## See also